Happy Birthday baby Mae!

 A Note For the Reader:

 As you get to know me, I have to disclose something.
 I’m a real advocate for Natural birth.
-Mae was born without intervention or additional medication (pre-birth).
+Mae was born without intervention or additional medication.
 But even though I chose to have three natural births, it’s important to me that I remember and record my first unmedicated birth story.

 Why did I choose natural child birth?
 Many of you may not relate to this.
 But natural child birth is as humanly real as it gets!
-In my experience and as I’ve observed other’s around me, as natural childbirth is, there are usually difficult things to work through in, during, and after the process.

 If I chose to write many stories, during my first pregnancy I could portray the overarching story, that this boy is a miracle, determined to be here!
 That is what makes this part of the story so difficult to write.

-Everything that happened during birth I believe I brought it upon myself.
+Everything that happened during birth, I believe, I brought it upon myself.
 I can now look at that young girl with compassion (I was 24 years old) and say, you deserve to heal.
 Somehow, someday it will all be made right.
-I have to give myself the mercy that I need.
-Some the things happened because of lack of self awareness.
-But mostly I had been taught to stuff things down, and not say what I really think.
-It was a part of me I had been practicing so long, my true voice didn’t come along with me on that one important day.
+With a message of love, I get to give myself the mercy that I need.

-AND THEN the doctor walked out the door…she didn’t come check on me again the whole night.
+I saw her once after I entered the hospital.
+She asked the nurse to start the CERVIDIL, AND THEN the doctor walked out the door…she didn’t come check on me again the whole night.

 The nurse again consulted with the doctor by phone and the doctor told her to give me another dose of CERVIDIL.
 The nurse was present with me, she had seen what the drug did to me, and the danger that it had put the baby in.
 We made a better judgement call to not do that to my body again.

 Early in the morning I finally asked for a bath.
-I needed relief, a break, something new.
+I needed relief, a break, or a new position.
 As soon as I stepped into the tub I felt the need to push.
 My cervix had dilated to 10 cm quickly.
 This sensation was extreme for me!
-As well as a shock to the nurse!

-BUT I followed the nurses commands to get out of the bath.
+BUT I followed the nurses rushed-command to get out of the bath.
 It was my first pregnancy.
 I didn’t know what I was doing and I followed ALL OF THE rules.
 (This specific hospital didn’t allow water births.)

 Then the worst thing of all happened!
 THE WORST INVENTION EVER MADE FOR THE BIRTHING MOTHER…